How to find the best paper towels

-What are the things to look for when buying paper towels?
+What to look for when buying this handy kitchen item.

 In 2016 the paper towel category was worth $175 million in Australia.
 It's not surprising, given the options for use are seemingly endless.

 Want to know how we get our review results?
 Check out how we test paper towels.
 And read on for:

 We contacted our CHOICE.Community to see what they were using their paper towels for.
 It seems this humble kitchen product has found a myriad of uses around the home:

 - Dabbing away the moisture from raw meat

 - Straining grease from a variety of cooked goods

 - Cleaning wok